-- Attending to a child in a positive way offers positive reinforcement of a child's behaviour so that the child will be encouraged to behave in this manner again - Use positive reinforcement to encourage your child to behave well - try to 'catch them being good' and praise and encourage the desired behaviour. - The more you do this the better it will work.

-Discourage the challenging behaviours - things that work well include ignoring the behaviour, distraction or offering alternatives
+- Attending to a child offers positive reinforcement of a child's behaviour so that the child will be encouraged to behave in this manner again - ► Use positive reinforcement to encourage your child to behave well try to 'catch them being good' and praise and encourage the desired behaviour.
+The more you do this the better it will work. - Discourage the challenging behaviours things that work well include ignoring the behaviour, distraction or offering alternatives